bebop-001/MultipleItemsList/README.md

 **How to add a new list view object**

-Adding a new view object is should be straight forward.
+Adding a new view object is straight forward.

-* Create a new the R.layout.xml file for your object, copy one of the example ViewHolderDelegate child classes (Item.java, Separator.java or ButtonItem.java) and update it to support your new object.
-Updating the new child consists of updating the resId R.layout value, updating the ViewHolder child object with the new view objects, and updating the ViewHolder child setupVH method to appropriately update/create the VeiwHolder.
+* Create a new the R.layout.xml file for your object.
+* Use Android Studio to copy one of the example files.
+* Modify  this new child object to support your new layout object.
+The new child will have an inner *ViewHolder*  class that will need modification so it "understands" your new view object.
+The constructor of this object will create a new view and find your view objects and save them.
+It also has a new *protected View setupVH* that is called from the list adapter *GetView* method.
+This method is called when your view becomes visible in the list view and must be modified to update the new object.